 Applying for a Master's course with us is simple.

-You can apply online directly from the webpage for your chosen degree – and for those select courses with a slightly different application route, you'll find details of how to apply at the end of this page.
+You can apply online directly from the webpage for your chosen degree – and for select courses with a different application routes, you'll find details of how to apply below.

 If you have any questions or need help along the way, please contact our Admissions Team.